WebediaGaming/react-nexus/README-2.md

 - Full-stack by default.
 Write logic once, get pre-rendering for free and without jsdom/PhantomJS/node-fibers black magic.
 And I mean asynchronous pre-rendering.
 With data-fetching even in complex dependencies setups.
 Automagically.
 Yup.
 - Production-ready performance.
 React is all about elegance that actually improves performance.
 - Batteries included.
 React on Rails comes bundled with a set of must-have features optimized for React, including React CSS Style autoprefixing, Animations, Routing, History, i18n.
 - Backend-agnostic.
-Use one or several data backends to power your Flux: memory, HTTP REST, localStorage, Uplink (see below), or easily write your own adapter.
+Use one or several data backends to power your Flux: memory, HTTP REST, localStorage, WebSockets, or easily write your own adapter.

 ## Also included

-- REAL TIME BY DEFAULT/FLUX OVER THE WIRE: Client and simple server for Uplink, a micro-protocol mixin REST and socket.io to achieve production-ready real-time data propagation.
+- REAL TIME BY DEFAULT/FLUX OVER THE WIRE: Client and simple server for Uplink, a custom micro-protocol on top of HTTP and socket.io to achieve production-ready real-time data propagation.
 Client components trigger actions, server dispatchers update server-side stores, and client components get updated.
 - Exensible CSS processor for React CSS Style processing.
 - Extensions of React.Children to allow jQuery-like manipulation of Children.
 - Generic Router, an extension of Regular Expression commonly used for URL and messages routing.